ILCA now invites suitably qualified companies to submit preliminary applications to become approved class builders under the ILCA Class Rules.

 - Applicants key personnel; their qualifications, training, experience and ability to undertake their proposed roles.

 - The applicant’s financial structure and strength.
-Applicants are to submit a business plan demonstrating their financial ability to execute their proposed Laser construction strategy.
+Applicants are to submit a business plan demonstrating their financial ability to execute their proposed construction strategy for the Laser class boat.

 - Experience in one-design dinghy construction, distribution, promotion and sales including any existing dealer networks.